northstowekarate/northstowekarate.github.io/posts/2024/09/11/index.md

 Everyone's looking good in their new gis!
 I'll hopefully do a new order soon for those who are interested once they've experience a few more lessons.

-We continued with practing the basic techniques in tonights lesson - stepping punch, rising block, outside block, lower block.
+We continued with practicng the basic techniques in tonight's lesson - stepping punch, rising block, outside block, lower block.
 We then continued on with kata practice - kihon kata and heian shodan - the first two kata that are similar to each other.